 We are all accessible, but some are more accessible than others.

 George Orwell had a point.
 Some things are completely accessible to some, and to others only slightly accessible.
-Do we need to be more realistic and accept that there are limits to what can be achieved with graphic symbols, particularly access symbols for deaf and visually-impaired people and those with invisible disability, in one single icon?
+Do we need to be more realistic and accept that there are limits to what can be achieved with graphic symbols, particularly access symbols for visually-impaired people and those with invisible disability, in one single icon?
 It is refreshing to see that Tottenham Hotspur have become the first football club to feature the words, ‘not all disabilities are visible’ on their toilets for disabled people.
 This is certainly a kick in the right direction.

 Some supermarkets and other places have introduced a picture of one person holding the hand of another.
 This indicates that assistance is available for people who need guidance, perhaps with sight or cognitive difficulties.
 Again, a great start.